 What is ElderLaw?

-Elder law and Special Needs Law are specialized areas of law that involve representing, counseling and assisting seniors, individuals with a disability and their families in connection with a variety of legal issues from Estate Planning to Long Term Care planning to coordination of government benefits and insurance.
+Elder law is a specialized area of law that involves counseling and assisting seniors, individuals with disabilities and their families in connection with a variety of legal issues from Estate Planning to Long Term Care planning to coordination of government benefits and insurance.

 To protect your family and ensure your wishes are met.
 No one likes to think about the possibility of their disability or death.
 If you postpone planning for these events until it is too late, however, you run the risk that your needs will not be met or that your intended beneficiaries — those you love the most — may not receive what you would want them to receive.